Caltrain: Modernization and electrification

 On April 30, legislators in the United States Congress included $100 million for the Caltrain electrification project in the proposed 2017 federal spending bill, which was signed into law by President Trump on May 6.
 The $100 million represents the federal funding for fiscal year 2017 of the total $647 million grant, with the balance expected in future years.
 Secretary Chao claimed she could not sign the grant without the full grant being budgeted, which was disputed by Caltrain and both California Senators Dianne Feinstein and Kamala Harris.
 On May 22, the FTA announced its intent to sign the funding grant, restoring the final piece of funding for the electrification project.
 The official grant was finally signed on May 23, and Caltrain broke ground for the Peninsula Corridor Electrification Project on July 21, 2017, in a ceremony attended by local and state officials at the Millbrae station.

 In December 2018, it was reported that Caltrain was again behind schedule in installing PTC for the rail corridor, and had requested a two-year extension.
 The Federal Railroad Administration certified Caltrain's PTC project in December 2020.
 The first electric trainset was shipped to the Transportation Technology Center for testing in February 2021.
-In June 2021, Caltrain announced the start of revenue service with electric multiple units would be delayed to late 2024.
+In June 2021, Caltrain announced that the start of revenue service with electric multiple units would be delayed to late 2024.

 In February 2022, the last foundation required for the new overhead catenary system was completed, with the entire line planned to be energized by summer 2022.
 Testing of the line would then begin using a AEM-7 electric locomotive, with revenue service planned for 2024.
 On March 10, 2022, a southbound train struck a contractor's crane in San Bruno, injuring 13 people.